BobRak/OpenHAB-Smartthings/org.openhab.binding.smartthings/README.md

     Number  MainGarageBattery    "Garage battery [%.0f]"  <battery>           { channel="smartthings:battery:Home:MainGarageBattery:battery" }
     Switch           OfficeLight          "Office light"    <light>           { channel="smartthings:switch:Home:OfficeLight:switch" }

-## Smartthings Configuration

-Prior to running starting the binding the Smartthings hub must have the required OpenHAB software installed.
-[Follow these instructions](SmartthingsInstallation.md)

 ## Installation

 Until this binding has been added to the OpenHAB repository you will need to copy the binding "jar" file to your OpenHAB server.

-1. Locate the org.openhab.binding.smartthings-2.1.0-SNAPSHOT.jar file in the /target folder of the distribution.
+1. Locate the org.openhab.binding.smartthings-2.4.0-SNAPSHOT.jar file in the /target folder of the distribution.
 2. Copy this file to the addons directory of your OpenHAB server.
 If you are using Openhabian this will be in the Samba share: openHAB/addons.
 3. If openHAB is currently running it will need to be restarted (On Linux: sudo /etc/init.d/openhab2 stop followed by sudo /etc/init.d/openhab2 start)
 4. Add the appropriate configuration files (.things, .items, .sitemaps)